yucefsourani/arfedora-welcome/README.md

-# For Fedora Linux Only (Tested on Fedora 38 beta)
+# For Fedora Linux Only